-A segment of religious employers, such as churches and other houses of worship, are exempt from this contraceptive coverage requirement.12 The Administration has proposed an "accommodation" for other, undefined "religious organizations" that allows them to avoid providing contraceptive coverage, but ensures that all women receive contraceptive coverage without cost sharing.
-For more information on this proposed accommodation, please see our fact http://www.shrm.org/hrdisciplines/benefits/Articles/Pages/GrandfatherStatus.aspx.
+A segment of religious employers, such as churches and other houses of worship, will be exempt from this contraceptive coverage requirement.
+The Administration also has proposed an "accommodation" for other, non-profit "religious organizations" that allows them to avoid providing contraceptive coverage directly, but ensures that the women who work for them still receive contraceptive coverage without a co-pay.
+Rules implementing this "accommodation" and the final group of religious employers who are exempted should be finalized by Aug.
+1, 2013.